kevinp972/rideshare-app-experiment/README.md

 ## Files in This Repo

-- `Causal Effect Estimation - Part 1.ipynb` – Main analysis using A/B Testing, DiD and Fixed Effects Regression
+- `Causal-Effect-Estimation---Part-1.ipynb` – Main analysis using A/B Testing, DiD and Fixed Effects Regression
-- `Causal Effect Estimation - Part 2.Rmd` – IV regressions (R, using `fixest`)
+- `Causal-Effect-Estimation---Part-2.Rmd` – IV regressions (R, using `fixest`)
-- `Causal Effect Estimation - Part 2.html` – The rendered version of the R Markdown File (**View this if you don't have R installed.**)
+- `Causal-Effect-Estimation---Part-2.pdf` – The rendered version of the R Markdown File (**View this if you don't have R installed.**)
 - `README.md` – This file

 ## 🙏 Acknowledgments